 Personalized templates are primary used for a much better onboarding experience of net-new Enmeshed users: they won’t need to enter their data again, even if the data is already stored somehow.

 Personalized templates can only be used if the person is authenticated upfront or it is ensured that only the respective person can receive the template.

 It should also be clear that personalized templates should expire as soon as possible, depending on the context.
 The

 maxNumberOfAllocations property when creating the template should be set to 1, so that the template can only be used once.
-Careful, it could still be scanned in multiple times - including the access of the personalized data - as long as it is not expired.
+Keep in mind that it could still be scanned multiple times - including the access of the personalized data - as long as it is not expired.

 Example 1 Horst has an online account of his favorite webshop and is already logged in there.
 The webshop can create a personalized template for Horst which includes Horst’s private address.
 If Horst scans this template, the app can automatically fill Horst’s datawallet with the private address.
 The personalized relationship template might expire after 5 minutes.

 Example 2 A company has no customer system where customers can log in but would still like to submit information digitally to its customers.
 The company creates a personalized template for a customer, e.g. Susan and prints the QR-Code on a letter.
 Susan can then scan in the QR-Code and can establish a secure connection to the company, although there is no online customer system.
 The personalized relationship template might expire after two weeks.

 Commonly used data-sharing possibilities like links (URIs) or QR codes are limited in size.
 Thus, even compressed representations of - e.g. relationship templates - are too big to be stored in a QR code.
 In addition, the data which is shared usually should expire after a certain period of time.
 For example, a personalized relationship template containing sensitive data should be deleted after 5 minutes.